Letter 29067

 Trevor Crichton

-R&D practical scientist - UK
+R&D practical scientist

 Dinesh,

 Law suits get filed because the offenders and their parents do not want to properly repaint the car.
-Kids do not normally egg an old beat up Chevrolet, they pick new BMW, Corvette and Mercedes to egg.
-You can not touch up a paint job.
+Kids do not normally egg an old beat up Chevrolet, they pick a new BMW, Corvette and Mercedes to egg.
+You cannot touch up a paint job.
 If you match the fading of the paint for today, it will look considerably different in a year or two.
 To repaint a high end car will run about a thousand dollars, more in many cases.
 I think that egging should be a mandatory jail time, so the kids that offend are punished and not their parents.
 It is not fun or a game.
 In short many kids in this country have far far too much given to them and have never been taught to respect others and their property.
 I think that it is different for a huge majority of kids in your country.

 James Watts

 Yes eggs can damage paint even on impact.
-If left to dry definitely.
+If left to dry, definitely.
 As far as windows my guess is it was not an egg but something else in the frenzy.

-- St Augustine, FL, USA
+- St Augustine, Florida

 Dear Mr Watts,